HEALTHY RESPONSES TO TRAUMA TRIGGERS: Strategies For Survivors and Advocates

 2. Remember that trauma triggers are unavoidable.
 It is important to understand that sometimes something you wear, do, or say—even with the best of intentions—can be a trigger for a survivor.
 It is important to empathize with the survivor and communicate their trigger response is valid.
 Realize that, unless you intended to harm or caused actual danger, their reaction is not your fault.
 Do not internalize this as a failure on your part.
 You cannot be expected to know every person’s triggers especially when they may not even know all of their own triggers.
 Even if you could know every survivor’s triggers, it would be impossible for you to live a quality life trying to avoid all the triggers of all survivors in the world.
 Reach out to professionals if the situation escalates into a dangerous one.

 3. Respect the reasonable boundaries asked of you by the survivor.
 As an advocate, it is not about you.
 You are there for the survivor.
 Validate the survivor’s trauma response by not minimizing it or implying it is the survivor’s fault.
-Listen more than speak; giving space when asked is often best in the immediate situation unless urgent medical attention is needed.
+Listen more than speaking; giving space when asked is often best in the immediate situation unless urgent medical attention is needed.
 After the trigger has passed, if the survivor is open to conversation provide them with material on trauma response and talk about the value of a professional therapist trained in trauma response if they are open to it.

 Triggers can be a painful and sometimes debilitating symptom in the aftermath of trauma.
-With 70% of adults in the U.S. have experienced trauma in their lives and up to 20% of these individuals developing Post-Traumatic Stress Disorder, triggers are a common part of life.
+With 70% of adults in the U.S. having experienced trauma in their lives and up to 20% of these individuals developing Post-Traumatic Stress Disorder, triggers are a common part of life.
 While we may not always know why people respond the way they do in a particular situation, with the prevalence of trauma and triggers I believe it is our duty to walk on the earth with extra care and empathy for those around us.
 You never know what your fellow human may be battling against.